avishekbanerjee86/udacity-Recoverability-in-AWS/README.md

 If a multi-AZ configuration is set up, the fail over to another AZ will happen automatically which can take a few minutes.

 2. Minimum RTO for a single region outage
-- 00:00 - Problem happens (0 minutes)
+- 06:00 - Problem happens (0 minutes)
-- 00:05 - An amount of time passes before an alert triggers (5 minutes)
+- 06:05 - An amount of time passes before an alert triggers (5 minutes)
-- 00:06 - Alert triggers on-all staff (1 minute)
+- 06:06 - Alert triggers on-all staff (1 minute)
-- 00:16 - On-call staff may need to get out of bed, get to computer, log in, log onto VPN (10 minutes)
+- 06:16 - On-call staff may need to get out of bed, get to computer, log in, log onto VPN (10 minutes)
-- 00:26 - On-call staff starts diagnosing issue (10 minutes)
+- 06:26 - On-call staff starts diagnosing issue (10 minutes)
-- 00:41 - Root cause is discovered (15 minutes)
+- 06:41 - Root cause is discovered (15 minutes)
-- 00:46 - Remediation started (5 minutes) :  Promote secondary instance to be the new master and then route the traffic to the new endpoint
+- 06:46 - Remediation started (5 minutes) :  Promote secondary instance to be the new master and then route the traffic to the new endpoint
-- 00:56 - Remediation completed (10 minutes)
+- 06:56 - Remediation completed (10 minutes)
 Total time: 56 minutes

 3. Minimum RPO for a single AZ outage
 As it only takes a few minutes to fail over to another AZ, a few minutes of data will be lost.

 4. Minimum RPO for a single region outage
 If we set up an RDS database with automatic backups enabled, the RPO will be based on how often data is backed up.
-If we set up a backup every 4 hours, the minimun RPO will be 4 hours.
+If we set up a backup every 1 hour, the minimun RPO will be 1 hour.

 ### Demonstrate normal usage

 In the active region:
 I created an EC2 keypair and launched an Amazon Linux EC2 instance in the active region with the following configuration:
-- VPC's public subnet
+a.
+VPC's public subnet
-- Security group ("UDARR-Application") that allows incoming traffic (SSH) from the Internet.
+b.
+Security group ("UDARR-Application") that allows incoming traffic (SSH) from the Internet.

 I established a SSH connection to the instance by running this command:
 ```